rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 <a data-rokbox href="images/my_image.jpg">This is a RokBox 2 Link</a>
 ~~~

 As can be noticed, it is a regular `<a>` link.
-The only extraneous bit is the data-set `data-rokbox`.
+The only extraneous bit is that data-set `data-rokbox`.
 Being just a normal link, it implies that you can have any type of content you want.
-In this case we used `This is a RokBox 2 Link` as simple text, but it could have been an image and worked the same way.
+In this case we used `This is a RokBox 2 Link` as simple text, but it could have been an image and worked exactly the same.

 >> NOTE: RokBox2 snippets can be easily generated using the user-friendly [Editor Button Plugin][editor-button].

 Data-sets
 ---------
 Data-sets are introduced with HTML5 and allow to attach data to HTML elements.
 They are extremely useful for JavaScript.
-In the past, developers were relying on the `class` attribute and different class names where added for settings reference.
+In the past, developers were relying on the `class` attribute and different class names where added for referencing settings.

-Moving away from class names in favor of data-sets, allow not only to keep the HTML cleaner but also to avoid possible conflicts with the class names.
+Moving away from class names in favor of data-sets allows not only to keep the HTML cleaner but also to avoid possible conflicts with the class names.

-RokBox2 has different data-sets, each with a specific meaning and all optional except for `data-rokbox` which is what triggers RokBox2 to identify a link.
+RokBox2 has different data-sets, each with a specific meaning and all optional with the exception of `data-rokbox` which is what triggers RokBox2 to identify a link.
 If the `data-rokbox` is not specified, the link will be skipped and will just function as a regular plain link.

 Below is a summary of implemented data-sets for RokBox2.